laravel-streams/streams.dev/docs/introduction.md

 ---
 title: introduction
-phase: ideas
+intro: Streams is a system for describing, managing, working with, presenting, and accessing application data.
 ---

-Streams is a system for describing, managing, working with, and accessing application data.

 #### Streams Core

 The core is responsible for describing and managing your data.